-We build new and renovate homes in the Montclair NJ area that are attractive and energy efficient .
-We pay attention to the materials and methods used to build our homes to create healthy living and low maintenance environments.
+We build new homes or do whole house renovations in the Montclair NJ area.
+All our homes are attractive and energy efficient.
+We pay attention to the building materials, methods and technologies needed to create healthy living and low maintenance environments.
+We build with care and attention to detail so that your new home will last.

 Montclair is known for its beautiful homes and we create great looking interior spaces and exteriors that are scaled and finished to fit the neighborhood and site.
 We make an effort to preserve native plantings and natural landscapes.
 Our homes are right sized and feature open layouts with cozy and comforting living spaces.